Yankees vs. Astros Player Props Betting Odds

-You can see player prop bet odds for Kyle Tucker, Gleyber Torres and other players on the Houston Astros and New York Yankees prior to their matchup at 7:15 PM ET on Thursday at Yankee Stadium.
+Those looking to place a player prop bet can find odds on Kyle Tucker, Gleyber Torres and others in the Houston Astros-New York Yankees matchup at Yankee Stadium on Friday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!